flari949/COSC349/README.md

 Doing so will automatically open the database server with administrative privileges.
 #### Web Server
-Open an internet browser and go to:
+Open an internet browser and navigate to:

 ```127.0.0.1:8080```